jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - IP COnfigurations
         - Private IP
         - Public IP (Optional)
+      - A NIC can be associated to a VM with another NIC as long as both NIC and VM are in same region
+        - When moving NICs it doesn't matter if the Resourcee Group to which they beelong is in another region
 - Routing Virtual Networks
   - Routes=Paths for Connectivity (Routes are paths through which traffic can flow)
   - Each route table can be associated to multiple subnets, but a subnet can only be associated to a single route table.